microsoft/vscode-react-native/CONTRIBUTING.md

 We welcome any quality bugfixes or contributions!

-To avoid a conflicts with your existing installation, delete the installed extension at `~/.vscode/extensions/msjsdiag.vscode-react-native`.
+To avoid conflicts with your existing installation, delete the installed extension at `~/.vscode/extensions/msjsdiag.vscode-react-native`.

 ### Windows